Clear Your Criminal Record in New Jersey

 - Lawyer’s Fees: Every expungement case is different.
-Depending on the offense, it could take a few weeks or a few months.
-You should discuss hourly rates and retainers with your lawyer up front.
+Some cases may only take a few hours of work, while others might require multiple court appearances.
+You should discuss hourly rates and retainers with your lawyer up-front.

 Can I own a gun after expungement?